bostonCANshare is an annual food drive sponsored by Mayor Menino, the Mayor's Advisory Committee on Hunger, FedEx, and The Greater Boston Food Bank.

-The answer, it turns out, has less to do with food – there’s plenty of food available – and more to do with economic and political obstacles that prevent food from reaching those who need it.
+The answer, it turns out, has less to do with food – there’s plenty of food available – and more to do with economic and physical obstacles that prevent food from reaching those who need it.
 During the winter months when utility bills are high, many more families are forced to cut their food budgets and seek help from emergency food pantries and meal programs.
-Faced with shrinking wages and soaring food and fuel costs, many working families find themselves in a crisis, struggling to stay above water.
-With more working families in need of food assistance and with cuts to public programs, private charities will face increasing pressure to meet the needs of hungry people in our state.
+Faced with shrinking wages and soaring food and fuel costs, many working families find themselves in crisis, forced to choose between paying bills and providing food for their families.
+With more working families in need of food assistance and with cuts to federal programs, private charities will face increasing pressure to meet the needs of hungry people in our state.

 Where does the donated food go?

 The donated food collected by bostonCANshare is transported by Fedex to the Greater Boston Food Bank.
-The Food Bank serves as a distribution center to nearly 100 food pantries, emergency meal programs & shelters.
+The Food Bank serves as a distribution center to nearly 100 food pantries, emergency meal programs, and shelters.